-Figure 5. (a) Volume of interest (b) Faults interpreted (c) Fault and Horizons interpreted (d) Layering with the three candidate intervals for HT-ATES CT 1, CT2 and CT3. (e) Porosity model (f) Permeability model.
-6. Outlook Uncertainties remain especially in the fault geometry and modelling and facies distribution which was assumed to be homogenous in this simplistic case presented here based on the low data density.
+Figure 5. (a) Volume of interest (b) Faults interpreted (c) Fault and Horizons interpreted (d) candidate intervals for HT-ATES CT 1, CT2 and CT3. (e) Porosity model (f) Permeability mode reted (c) Fault and Horizons interpreted (d) Layering with the three 6.
+Outlook Uncertainties remain especially in the fault geometry and modelling and distribution which facies was assumed to be homogenous in this simplistic case presented here based on the low data density.
 The Lower Cretaceous unit are tight with low porosity and permeability values.
 The presence of karstified, faulted and fractured intervals locally enhance porosity and permeability.
 This permit large groundwater flows, making the well suitable for direct uses and only in a second instance favourable for storage.
 The 3-D static model presented here will be employed as input for numerical heat flow and predictive THMC models for the Geneva Basin.

 Figure 6.
-Conceptual model showing the fate of the thermal plume based on the GE-ol well assuming high-temperature fluids are injected in the thickest and deepest aquifer CT3 in the Grand Essert formation.
-The natural rectarge of the system here is from the Jura Mountain chains and circulation at depth is related to the hydraulic gradient.
-The presence of a highly conductive fault zone controlling the natural artesian flow observed at GE-o11 might reduce the likelihood for the development of an efficient HT-ATES system considering an extended period of thermal storage.
-46
+Conceptual model showing the fate of the thermal plume based on the GEo-01 well assuming high-temperature prume based on the GE-o11 well assuming high-temperature fluids are injected in the thickest and deepest aquifer CT3 in the Grand Essert formation.
+The natural recharge of the system here is from the Jura Mountain chains and circulation at depth is related to the hydraulic gradient.
+The presence of a highly conductive fault zone controlling the natural artesian flow observed at GEo-01 might reduce the likelihood for the development of an efficient HT-ATES system considering an extended period of thermal storage.